Back to Aeotec Guides

 Verify USB Physical Connection

 Unplug the Z-Stick and plug it back in firmly.
-Try a different USB port, preferably directly on the machine rather than through a hub.
+Try a different USB port, preferably directly on the host computer rather than through a hub.
 After plugging in, wait 10 seconds for the system to recognize it.
 The LED on the stick should briefly flash indicating power.

 2